Fohdeesha/reboot-lan/2019/Web/Internal/documentation/index.md

 [UT99-GOTY.zip](/files/UT99-GOTY.zip)

 ## WIFI
-There is free WIFI available for mobile devices (phones).
-It is speed limited to conserve bandwidth, so please refrain from using it on your gaming desktop/laptop - plug those into a switch!
+There is free WIFI available if your phone, laptop, or game console needs it (although you should try and use a wired ethernet cable for those).
+It is speed limited to reasonable speeds, so if you want super fast connections please use the wired ethernet jack under your cubicle.

 **SSID: reBOOT WIFI**
 **PW: reboot2k18**